binaryage/restatic/README.md

   * copy the source to target directory
   * extract data from Google Spreadsheets and builds associative array
-  * processe contents of target directory and replace all marks with associated fields
+  * process contents of target directory and replace all marks with associated fields

 ## You may write your own extractor